SovereignCloudStack/scs-health-monitor/docs/TestCasesScs.md

   - Delete networks: `behave ./features/openstack_delete_network.feature`
   - Delete routers: `behave ./features/openstack_delete_router.feature`

-### Usage

-[Include instructions on how to run the Behave tests, similar to what you have in the README.MD]

 ---

 This structure allows you to maintain a clear separation between the original state (bash script) and the target state (Behave with Gherkin) while providing a comprehensive overview of the testing strategies employed in your project.